Submarine Ring of Fire 2006 Explorers

 Lake Arrowhead, California

-Bob is a veteran of over sixty cruises.
-He is a former Alvin pilot and now contracts to WHOI for Jason operations support.
-Bob has been piloting Jason since 1996.
-When not working on Jason operations he develops electronics and software for scientific instrumentation.
+Bob Waters is a veteran of over 60 cruises.
+He is a former Alvin pilot and now contracts to Woods Hole Oceanographic Institution for Jason operations support.
+Waters has been piloting Jason since 1996.
+When not working on Jason operations, he develops electronics and software for scientific instrumentation.

 R/V Melville Team